Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Julian knew his most ticklish spots - his ribs, his armpits, behind his ears and the insides of his elbows.
 Unfortunately, so did Xiù.
 Worse, she had an evil streak and much faster hands than he did, and every desperate attempt he made to swat those hands away just resulted in her picking a new target.
 The only resort was to half-curl himself up in a ball and writhe until he could stand it no longer and instead grappled her end-over-end away from the fire, where he *finally* pinned her after three twisting turns.

-And… oh.
+And... oh.
 Yeah.
 Right.

-He’d wrestled too many sweaty alien gorilla-men recently, and the moment it struck him that what he’d *instead* managed to trap was his girlfriend…
+He’d wrestled too many sweaty alien gorilla-men recently, and the moment it struck him that what he’d *instead* managed to trap was his girlfriend...

-...His gorgeous, lithe, acrobatic Chinese girlfriend…
+...His gorgeous, lithe, acrobatic Chinese girlfriend...

 ...Who chose that *exact* moment to innocently and unthinkingly bite her lower lip while that warm brown gaze danced excitedly across his face and the breath caught in her throat...